-It just works.
-There’s a learning curve as far as angling it right goes, but once it’s set up, it’s all smooth sailing and strokes my G-spot with effortless consistency.
-It’s smooth.
-It has a fatter, more discernible G-spot bump without being irritating.
-The shaft works the way God I MEAN the designers intended for it to work: lazy-ass, hands-free bliss.
+The Fun Factory Bi Stronic Fusion just works.
+There’s a learning curve in angling it correctly, but once it’s set up, it’s all smooth sailing.
+The tip strokes my G-spot with effortless consistency.
+It has a fatter, more discernible G-spot bend than the Stronic Eins, making the thrusts more precise and intense.

 The appeal for me doesn’t just end at G-spot stimulation.
 Because it’s stiff, gently curved, and easy to aim, it sometimes (depending on my menstrual phase) also works for my cervix and A-spot despite the insertable length being only 4.5″.
 My clit also enjoys the smoother, less thuddy settings sliding against it, which simulate a partner’s finger rubbing.
 Think of it as a hand that strokes with perfect rhythm and never gets tired.

 The thrusting motion and the shaft are well worth $220 for me, but the clitoral arm and extra cost are downright unnecessary.